Photographic correspondence with prisoners detained worldwide

 InsideOutside sprang from the particular belief that prisoners, regardless of their place of incarceration, the length of their sentence, their gender, their age, and their material conditions of detention, share the same experience: the impairment of their senses by the prolonged deprivation of liberty.

-We have asked some prisoners, which countries, walls, and cultures separate, to talk -from Bertrand Gaudillère’s images- about their perception of touch, sight, taste, smell, sound, and, for good measure, time and space.
+We asked several prisoners, separated by countries, walls, and cultures, to react to Bertrand Gaudillère’s images.
+They talk about their perceptions of Touch, Sight, Taste, Smell, Hearing, and, for good measure, Time and Space.

 The responses they gave us are in the form of free text.
 Here they are.